DataCloud-project/ADA-PIPE/DataPipelineWorkflow/README.md

-The Dockerfile is needed to be prepared for the RPiv4 device.
+This Docker image is prepared for the RPiv4 device because the testbed located at aau consists of ARM32v7.